SitePen/dgrid/README.md

 ### Running the tests

-Once the Selenium server is running, kick off the Intern test runner with the following command (run from the directory containing dgrid):
+Once the Selenium server is running, kick off the Intern test runner with the following command (run from within the dgrid directory):

 ```
 node node_modules/intern-geezer/runner config=test/intern/intern.local